 The principles that connect the members of the Southern Movement Assembly reflect many years of organizational partnerships and a synthesis of ideas based in collective practice and historical example.
 The principles serve to name who we are, what we believe, and our purpose for working together to regenerate and advance the Southern Freedom Movement in the 21st Century.
 Affirming these principles affirms the foundational belief that we are stronger together, and we do not want to do this alone.
 To work and be together is a political decision; we are not doing it for either comfort or practicality.
 These principles will be evaluated & evolved periodically.

-We recognize and respect the self-determination of each organization and strive to engage in principled dialogue when disagreement or conflict is a barrier to collective action.
+ORGANIZATIONAL SELF-DETERMINATION: We recognize and respect the self-determination of each organization and engage in different choices and traditions of our member organizations.